Medical Schools in Texas: How to Get In (2025)

 University of North Texas Health Science Center Texas College of Osteopathic Medicine

-Texas College of Osteopathic Medicine (TCOM) stands out among Texas DO schools for a few reasons: it’s by far the oldest and most established, it’s ranked by U.S. News for both research and primary care (it’s currently ranked #36 for the latter), and it’s generally considered to be the top DO school in the country.
+Texas College of Osteopathic Medicine (TCOM) stands out among Texas DO schools for a few reasons: it’s by far the oldest and most established, it’s ranked by U.S. News for both research and primary care, and it’s generally considered to be the top DO school in the country.
 These are among the reasons why plenty of applicants consider TCOM alongside allopathic medical schools.
 About 60 percent of TCOM graduates go into primary care—one of the highest percentages in the nation—and TCOM is known for its focus on treating underserved populations.
 As such, TCOM also offers a track specializing in rural medicine.

 University of Texas at Austin Dell Medical School